-Prior to or concurrently with the Offerings, the Company will purchase from NSI for \$25 million, the exclusive rights to distribute NSI products in Thailand, Indonesia, Malaysia, the Philippines, the PRC, Singapore and Vietnam.
-See "Risk Factors--Entering New Markets."
-The Company will pay \$15 million of this amount out of proceeds of the Offerings.
+Prior to or concurrently with the Offerings, the Company will purchase from NSI for \$15.0 million, the exclusive rights to distribute NSI products in Thailand, Indonesia, Malaysia, the Philippines, the PRC, Singapore and Vietnam.
+This amount will be paid out of proceeds of the Offerings.
 See "Use of Proceeds."
 In addition the Company and NSI will enter into a mutual indemnification agreement pursuant to which NSI will indemnify the Company for certain claims, losses and liabilities relating to the operations of the Subsidiaries prior to the Reorganization and the Company will indemnify NSI for certain claims, losses and liabilities relating to the operations of the Subsidiaries after the Reorganization.
 See "Business--Relationship with NSI."